mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 These three tags MUST only be used for the defined meanings, mostly with respect to the implication on implementation requirements.
 This document does not mandate the use of these tags if one of the described use cases apply.
-Tags are optional metadata that are meant to help understanding an RFC and navigate the RFC series, however, they do not have normative implications on the protocol specification within the RFC.
+Tags are optional metadata that are useful to understand the context of RFCs and navigate the RFC series.

-# Additional Recommendation
+# Additional Recommendations

 ## Discontinuation of the Use of Updates/Updated by

-While this document does not declare the updates tag obsolete, it gives a strong recommendation to no longer use it for new IETF stream documents.
+[NOTE: This is open for discussion and we would like opinions on whether the use of Updates needs to be discontinued for all future documents or not.
+This requires further discussion with the RFC Editor and the other stream managers to see if we can have a unified policy for all streams]

+This document makes the updates tag obsolete for future use: it MUST NOT be used in new IETF stream documents.
+The new tags are to be used instead, beginning with the publication of this document as an RFC.

 However, the Updates/Updated by tag pair will remain in existing documents and there is no plans to change these metadata in order to apply the new tags instead.
 Any such change would need working group consensus as it might not be